cdd/slate-edit-table/README.md

 Sets column width for a given column (`at`), in the current table. `width` has a configurable minimum of 5. `at` is optional and defaults to current cursor position.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/cdd/rspec-multiprocess_runner.